spreadnroll/spreadnroll/README.md

 # Fabio Mariantoni

 Hi!
-I'm Fabio, a passionate frontend developer from Italy who has just started his journey in the world of programming.
-I'm currently attending a 6-month Fullstack course with Develhope to deepen my skills and acquire new ones.
+I'm Fabio, a passionate fullstack developer from Italy who has just started his journey in the world of programming.
+I'm currently attended a 6-month Fullstack course with Develhope during 2024 to deepen my skills and I'm still acquire new ones independently.

 ## 🚀 Skills
 - **Frontend:**